Domain Authority / Page Authority checker.

 For the record, this tool is using the Mozscape API to display Domain Authority, Page Authority and backlinks.
 And thereby relies on the Mozscape API for updates.

-perfect tool to check pa and da of domain
+perfect tool to check pa and da for your website

 Update: I just added progress bar support to visualize Page Rank, Page Authority and Domain Authority.